PaloAltoNetworks/panos.pan.dev/docs/panos_tutorials_rule_hit_count.md

     main()
 ```

-The first `try / except` block attemps to leverage pan-python to initialize a `xapi` object connected to or PAN-OS device API
+The first `try / except` block attemps to leverage pan-python to initialize a `xapi` object connected to our PAN-OS device API

 The second `try / except` block performs the following steps in sequence:
 * Execute the operational command